oleksandrsirenko/cloud-native-foundations/solutions/kubernetes/k3s_cluster.md

-# Exercise: Deploy Your First Kubernetes Cluster
+# Exercise 3: Deploy Your First Kubernetes Cluster

----

-In the previous steps we have already created simple applications, dokerized them and pushed Doker images to the docker hub.
-So the next step will be to deploy one of this apps from image to kubernetes cluster on our local machine directly from our docker hub.
+In the previous steps, we have already created simple applications, dockerized them, and pushed Doker images to the docker hub.
+So the next step will be to deploy one of these apps from image to Kubernetes cluster on our local machine directly from our Docker Hub.

-**NOTE**: This exercise is slightly different from the original one - it was modifited according to more practical use case and connect student progress from the previous lessons.
+**NOTE**: This exercise is slightly different from the original one - it was modified according to more practical use cases and connect student progress from the previous lessons.

+## Task 1: Create Kubernetes Cluster

+Create k3s Kubernetes cluster on the local machine using Virtual Box and Vagrant

+## Task 2: Deploy Application to the Kubernetes Cluster

-Task 1: Create k3s kubernates cluster on the local machine using Virtual Box and Vagrant Task 2: Deploy application of your choise (go-helloworld or python-helloworld) to the cluster directly from the .
+Deploy an application of your choice (go-helloworld or python-helloworld) to the cluster directly from the Docker Hub.

-## Task 1 Solution: Create Kubernetes Cluster
+## Solution 3.1: Create Kubernetes Cluster

 ### Install Required Tools